ethantompkins/data-structures-algorithms/README.md

-# cpsc-2120
-Projects using various Algorithms and Data Structures
+These are various labs and projects from CPSC 2120 at Clemson University, Professor Widman, Fall 2020